oskariorg/rpc-client/README.md

 You can find the API documentation including an API changelog in https://github.com/nls-oskari/oskari/tree/develop/api.
 Also more information can be found in oskari.org and http://oskari.org/examples/rpc-api/rpc_example.html

+## npm support

+You can also get the client as an npm dependency for you app with:

+	npm install oskari-rpc --save

+## Building the dist packages

+1. Run `npm install`

+2. Run `npm run build`

+3. Find the updated `rpc-client.js` and `rpc-client.min.js` in `dist`-folder.